Odden69/dixies_doggy_daycare/README.md

 To read more about different elements and attributes I ended up on mainly two pages: w3school and css-trick.com

 - The code for the Popup forms was taken from [W3schools](https://www.w3schools.com/howto/howto_js_popup_form.asp), even if I had to make quite a lot of adjustments to make it work in this case.
-- The code for the Back to Top button was taken from [W3schools](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) and used almost unchanged.
+- The code for the Back to Top button was taken from [W3schools](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) and was used almost unchanged.
-- The favicon icon was generated on [Favicon](https://favicon.io/favicon-generator/).

 ### Images
 All the images was downloaded from different open source sites.